polkadot-js/tools/packages/api-cli/README.md

 $ polkadot-js-api ...
 ```

 ## Other options

 The `--ws` param can be used to connect to other Websocket endpoints, when submitting transactions, you can use the `--seed <seed>` to specify an account seed.
 To read documentation on a call, use the `--info` command.

+To specify types for a specific chain, you can use the `--types <types.json>` param, injecting the specified types into the API on construction.

 For a complete list of available commands, you can use `--help`